 Supervisors are responsible for implementing disciplinary action, as described in Campbell University’s Personnel Manual under the Conduct and Discipline policy, for faculty and staff who do not follow the mask and social distancing policy.
 Additionally, supervisors must report non-compliance to their respective vice president.

 When you see employees not following the mask and social distancing policy, you should contact that employee’s supervisor or department head immediately.
 Student non-compliance will be handled through the Community Standards and Conduct Office.
-Any faculty or staff, concerned about a student not wearing a mask, can report it to the Dean of Campus Life, Kellie Nothstine or to Colleen Israel, Coordinator for Community Standards and Conduct.
+Any faculty or staff, concerned about a student not wearing a mask, can report it to the Dean of Campus Life, Kellie Nothstine or Judy Tunstall, administrative coordinator for Campus Life and Conduct.

 Contractors who do not follow the mask and social distancing policy, should be reported to the department they represent.